rybplayer/cse15l-lab-reports/lab5report.md

 ![](Recap_testsh.png)

-This endd the description of the debugging scenario, as well as how to fix the bug.
+This ends the description of the debugging scenario, as well as how to fix the bug.

 ## Part 2: Reflection